Mourners gather to welcome Moana Jackson onto Matahiwi Marae

 This story includes a tribute to Moana Jackson in te reo from Ngāti Kahungunu

-Mourners are gathering at Matahiwi Marae in Hawke's Bay for the tangi of Dr Te Moana Nui a Kiwa (Moana) Jackson and the arrival of his body.
+Dr Te Moana Nui a Kiwa (Moana) Jackson has been welcomed onto Matahiwi Marae in Hawke's Bay as mourners gather for his tangi.

-Jackson is expected to arrive at Matahiwi Marae at Clive, between Napier and Hastings, between 10am and 11am on Friday.
+Jackson arrived at Matahiwi Marae at Clive, between Napier and Hastings, about 10.15am on Friday with an entourage of about 100 people, who met the 200 already gathered.

 He will lie in state on the marae until a final service and burial on Sunday beside his mother Jane (nee Cunningham) and brother Syd, who died in 2007.